spiral-packages/package-skeleton/README.md

 <!--/delete-->
 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

+## Requirements

+Make sure that your server is configured with following PHP version and extensions:

+- PHP 8.0+
+- Spiral framework 2.9+

 ## Installation

 You can install the package via composer: